From Click to Delivery: The Art of eCommerce Fulfillment

 - Returns Management: Reverse logistics includes managing product returns initiated by customers for various reasons, such as product defects, wrong sizing, change of mind, or damaged items.
 This involves establishing clear return policies, providing return labels or instructions, inspecting returned products, and determining appropriate actions based on the condition of the items.

-- Return Authorization and Tracking: Establishing a return authorization process helps track and manage returned products.
+- Return Authorization and Tracking: A return authorization process helps track and manage returned products.
 This involves issuing return authorization numbers or labels to customers, which allows the eCommerce business to identify and track the returned items throughout the reverse logistics process.

 - Inspection and Assessment: Upon receiving returned products, a thorough inspection is conducted to assess their condition.
 This includes checking for any damage, missing parts, or signs of wear that may affect the product’s resale value or eligibility for a refund or exchange.